 Restrictions on the composition and use of a sideboard can be found in the deck construction rules for a particular format type.

 Most Constructed formats use a maximum 15 card sideboard.
 In Limited format events the cards that are in your card pool but not in the main deck are considered the sideboard, along with an unlimited number of basic lands.

 If a penalty causes a player to lose the first game in a match before that game has begun, or the first game is intentionally drawn before any cards are played, neither player may use cards from their sideboard for the next game in the match.

 In this case there has not been a “first game” for this match so there is no sideboarding as the next game will be the “first game”.
 Note that this exception applies when a game loss penalty is given before the first game has started, not the second or any subsequent games.
 A Deck/Decklist Problem or Marked Cards upgraded Game Loss penalty discovered during a deck check are the common ways this can happen.

 If players restart a game due to an in-game effect, the composition of their decks must remain the same for the restarted game.

 Currently Karn Liberated’s ultimate is the only ability that can restart a game.
 See CR 718 for additional rules on restarting the game.

 Certain cards refer to “a (card or cards) you own from outside the game.”
 In tournament play, a card “you own from outside the game” is a card in that player’s sideboard.

 In order to prevent any debates or weird rulings over what defines “a card you own”, tournament play now strictly goes by this rule.
-This usually comes up in the form of “Wish” cards, which let you put such a card into your hand and are frequently used in Modern and Legacy decks.
+This usually comes up in the form of “Wish” cards, which let you put such a card into your hand from your sideboard.